sandboxie-plus/Sandboxie/README.md

 Plus build has a modern Qt based UI, which supports all new features that have been added since the project went open source:

-  * Snapshot Manager - this feature takes a copy of any box in order to be restored when needed
+  * Snapshot Manager - takes a copy of any box in order to be restored when needed
-  * Maintenance mode - it allows to uninstall/install/start/stop Sandboxie driver and service when needed
+  * Maintenance mode - allows to uninstall/install/start/stop Sandboxie driver and service when needed
   * Portable mode - you can run the installer and choose to extract all files to a directory
   * Additional UI options to block access for Windows components like printer spooler and clipboard
   * More customization options for Start/Run and Internet access restrictions